Data Protection Academy » Data Protection News » Italian data protection supervisory authority imposed 27.8 million fine

 Reason for the data protection fine:

-The Italian data protection supervisory authority imposed a fine of EUR 27 802 496 on Italian Telecom "TIM S.p.A" for several cases of unlawful processing for marketing purposes.
-The infringements affected millions of persons in total.
+The Italian data protection supervisory authority imposed a fine of 27,802,496 euros on the Italian telecom "TIM S.p.A" for several cases of unlawful processing for marketing purposes.
+The offences affected millions of people in total.

 Nature of the data protection violation: